 Sustainability is a central tenet not only in the product itself, but also in Bright’s philosophy.
 Bright was the first company in the world to support Future-Fit – a non-profit, open sources sustainable business benchmark.
 It means that sustainability permeates Bright’s entire value chain.

 “I strongly believe that by collaborating with the right partners, Bright can achieve great business innovation in our markets.
-We haven’t gotten this far alone, and we won’t achieve our vision alone going forward, either.
-These processes may be slower, but by sticking to our core values, we know even greater impact will come at the end of it,” Berget says.
+We haven’t got this far alone, and we won’t achieve our vision going forward alone, either.
+These processes may be slower, but by sticking to our core values, we know an even greater impact will come at the end of it,” Berget says.

 “We strive to be innovative, not only in product design, but in off-grid living in general, in business models and in how we collaborate with partners.
 Since the beginning, Bright has been a company with people that see and seek new possibilities.”

 Collaborative.
 Sustainable.
 Innovative.
-Those values are Bright’s DNA.
+Those qualities are Bright’s DNA.

 One million BRIGHT solar lamps.
 Improving off-grid lives one light at a time.

-1,2 billion people live in off-grid communities in Africa, Asia and South America.
+1.2 billion people live in off-grid communities in Africa, Asia and South America.
 This is BRIGHT’s core market.
-This includes millions of refugees and displaced people that depend on aid and relief organizations.
+This includes millions of refugees and displaced people who depend on aid and relief organizations.

-BRIGHT’s research-based design process entails traveling the world to experience off-grid communities from the inside, first-hand, hands-on.
-The identified needs are applied to a stringent design and production process, with the sole aim to deliver solutions for better off-grid living.
+BRIGHT’s research-based design process entails travelling the world to experience off-grid communities from the inside, first-hand, hands-on.
+The identified needs are applied to a stringent design and production process, with the sole aim of delivering solutions for better off-grid living.
 The production of BRIGHT’s durable and applicable products informs every step of the company’s search for innovative customers, partners and employees.